 - 2.1.2.9 Growth forecasts have been prepared to the year 2051.
 These population, housing, and employment forecasts, shown in Table 1, will be monitored and revised through future comprehensive reviews of this Plan.
 They will also be used by Brampton Plan to guide policy and land use decision making until 2051.
-Any changes to population, household and employment forecasts would require an amendment to this Plan and the Region of Peel Official Plan. - 2.1.2.10 Most growth will occur within the Built-Up Area (Schedule 5) in Strategic Growth Areas of the city, with a majority of residential growth being through intensification, increasing over time during the planning horizon.
-Most of the employment growth will occur within the designated Employment Areas in the Built-Up Area. - 2.1.2.11 Both residential and employment growth will be located in Centres, Boulevards, Corridors, and Employment Areas (subject to the policies in the Employment Area section that limit residential uses) in our City-Wide Growth Management Framework, including locations of existing or planned transit and community services and facilities. - 2.1.2.12 Sufficient lands and opportunities for strategic intensification have been identified through this Plan to meet the projected growth requirements for population, housing, and jobs until 2051. - 2.1.2.13 The supply of land will be monitored to ensure sufficient capacity, specifically related to infrastructure and public service facilities, to accommodate the forecasts identified in Table 1 and in accordance with the Growth Management policies in Chapter 5. - 2.1.2.14 Employment Areas will be monitored for their ability to accommodate employment, in particular office uses. - 2.1.2.15 Growth forecasts are identified in the Region of Peel Official Plan to the year 2051 to follow the requirements of the Growth Plan and to Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe.
+Any changes to population, household and employment forecasts would require an amendment to this Plan following the approval of the Region of Peel Official Plan forecasts. - 2.1.2.10 Most growth will occur within the Built-Up Area (Schedule 5) in Strategic Growth Areas of the city, with a majority of residential growth being through intensification, increasing over time during the planning horizon.
+Most of the employment growth will occur within the designated Employment land in the Built-Up Area. - 2.1.2.11 Both residential and employment growth will be located in Centres, Boulevards, Corridors, and Employment Areas (subject to the policies in the Employment Area section that limit residential uses) in our City-Wide Growth Management Framework, including locations of existing or planned transit and community services and facilities. - 2.1.2.12 Sufficient lands and opportunities for strategic intensification have been identified through this Plan to meet the projected growth requirements for population, housing, and jobs until 2051. - 2.1.2.13 The supply of land will be monitored to ensure sufficient capacity, specifically related to infrastructure and public service facilities, to accommodate the forecasts identified in Table 1 and in accordance with the Growth Management policies in Chapter 5.
+The City will work with school boards and agencies to ensure the necessary infrastructure and public service facilities are in place to accommodate forecasted growth and support the development of complete communities. - 2.1.2.14 Employment Areas will be monitored for their ability to accommodate employment, in particular office uses. - 2.1.2.15 Growth forecasts are identified in the Region of Peel Official Plan to the year 2051 to follow the requirements of the Growth Plan and to

+Connecting the GGH: A Transportation Plan for the Greater Golden Horseshoe.
 Table 1 of Brampton Plan identifies the minimum population, employment, and housing forecasts and changes would require an amendment to this Plan.

-Table 1 - Minimum Population, Employment, and Housing Units Growth Forecast
+Table 1- Minimum Population, Employment, and Housing Units Growth Forecast